teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - - -

-Copying Chun Li's 'head stomp' would be infringement, but copying Sagat’s 'tiger knee' would not, according to judge William Orrick in a 1994 infringement case.
-Copyright law can seem arbitrary, and maybe sometimes it is.
-For example, copying the size of the Tetris game board (10x20) was infringement, while copying the size of the Triple Town game board (6x6) was allowed.
-The Tetris decision came from a New Jersey judge in 2012, while the Triple Town decision came from a Washington judge 4 months later.
-That one stumps me.
-But overall, I think there is *some* method to the copyright madness.
+Copying Chun Li's 'head stomp' would be stealing, but copying Sagat’s 'tiger knee' would just be borring inspiration.
+In 2012, one court decided that copying the size of the Tetris game board (10x20) was infringement, and then 4 months later a different court found that copying the size of the Triple Town game board (6x6) was allowed.
+Copyright infringement cases can seem arbitrary.
+But looking at a dozen cases over 3 decades, I think we can find *some* method to the madness.

-The method is about the relationship between the "idea" of the game and the "expression" of the game.
-In lawyer-talk, it's the "Idea/Expression Dichotomy."
-In human-talk, it's saying that copyright can't protect the *concept* of a video game, but it can protect the *execution* of a game.

 - - -

 <ul class="toc">
 <p><strong>Contents</strong></p>
+<li><a href="#idea-vs-expression"> Idea vs. Expression</a></li>
 <li><a href="#even-simple-video-games-are-copyrightable-breakout-1992"> Breakout v.
 Arkanoid (1992)</a></li>
 <li><a href="#crazy-kong-crazy-infringement1982">Crazy Kong: Crazy Infringement (1982)</a></li>
 <li><a href="#no-infringement-asteroids-v-meteors-1981">No Infringement: Asteroids v.
 Meteors (1981)</a></li>